Kratos (mythology): Other references

 Depictions of Kratos and Bia in ancient Greek art are extremely rare.
 The only known surviving depiction of Kratos and Bia in ancient Greek pottery is on a fragmentary red-figure skyphos by the Meidias Painter, or a member of his circle, that is dated to the end of the fifth century BC and depicts the punishment of Ixion.
+The vase is in the private collection of Herbert Cahn in Basel, Switzerland, and only a bit of hair belonging to Kratos is still visible on the remaining fragments.
 One of Bia's hands is visible on the wheel that Ixion is bound to, steadying it.
 H. A. Shapiro conjectures that this is probably a representation of a scene from the lost tragedy Ixion by Euripides, who likely borrowed the figures of Kratos and Bia from Prometheus Bound.
 Kratos is listed as one of the sons of Pallas and Styx in the Library of Pseudo-Apollodorus.

+In the preface to his Fabulae, the Roman author Gaius Julius Hyginus describes Potestas (Power) as being among the offspring of Pallas and Styx.

 In modern culture

 In 1772, Thomas Morell published his English translation of Prometheus Bound as Prometheus in Chains, making the work widely available to the British public for the first time.
 Four years afterwards, the abolitionist Richard Potter published a complete English translation of all Aeschylus' tragedies.
 The scene from Prometheus Bound in which Hephaestus chains Prometheus to a mountainside with the aid of Kratos and Bia captured the imagination of the eighteenth and nineteenth-century Romantics and became a lens through which they analyzed questions of the relationships between revolution and tyranny, slavery and freedom, and war and peace.

 Richard Porson's 1795 translation of Prometheus Bound was illustrated with drawings by John Flaxman showing the famous binding scene.
 Between 1798 and 1799, George Romney produced a series of chalk drawings of scenes from Prometheus Bound, including the binding scene with Kratos and Bia.
 In both Flaxman and Romney's illustrations, Kratos and Bia are shown together in symmetry.
 In 1819, Percy Bysshe Shelley adapted the myth of Prometheus for his own play Prometheus Unbound.

 In Gabriel Fauré's three-act opera Prométhée, first performed in 1900 with a French libretto written by the poets Jean Lorrain and André-Ferdinand Hérold, the scene from the beginning of Prometheus Bound in which Kratos coerces Hephaestus into binding Prometheus is closely paraphrased.
 Hephaestus' dialogue with Kratos is set to music containing "impressionist allusions to the whole-tone scale".
 Fauré was known for his soft, genteel chamber music and the "hateful fury" of the music behind Kratos and Bia's dialogue stunned audiences.